 Red Lobster is one of two pillars of fine dining in America - the other, of course, is the Olive Garden.
 The multinational chain has grown exponentially since its founding in 1968.
 Since then, 698 restaurants have opened their doors under the familiar sign of a happy lobster slowly ambling his way to a steamy death.
 Their cheddar biscuits and affordable entrees have made the eatery a favorite of casual diners and Shooter McGavin's henchmen alike.

 However, there may have been even more of these seafood chains popping up if not for a disastrous promotion back in 2003.
-The company lost an average of $1.1 million per month over a short span in 2003, and it had one crustacean to blame for their losses - the snow crab.
+The company lost an average of $1.1 million per month over a short span that year, and it had one crustacean to blame for their losses - the snow crab.

 Red Lobster waded into the deep waters of schadenfreude with an all-you-can-eat deal so bad that it made Homer Simpson's trip to the Frying Dutchman look like shrewd business.
 For around $20, customers were treated to a bottomless plate of snow crab legs; long spindly shells stuffed with tender, buttery meat.
 For seafood lovers and remorseless eating machines alike, this was an unexpected boon.
 For America's biggest seafood chain, it was a huge mistake.

 Several problems stood in the way of the promotion's success.
 At the time, market price for the crab was just under $5 per pound.
 That meant that on raw ingredients alone, the restaurant was taking a hit once customers hit their third plate.
 With overhead costs and side dishes built in, franchisees were cringing every time a patron ordered the Endless dish.
 For any crab promotion to be successful, local managers argued, that base price would have to be closer to $3 per pound.